GimliBlackSmith/rts_for_rating_on_larp/README.md

 ### TLS for webhook testing

-The stack ships with a self-signed certificate in `nginx/certs`.
+The stack generates a dummy self-signed certificate on startup in `nginx/certs`.
 Replace it with a real certificate before exposing the stack publicly.

 ### Configuration storage